cod3licious/python_tutorial/README.md

 After you're done with the tutorial, look at `2_exercises.ipynb`, which contains some exercises that you should complete.
 The solutions to the exercises can be found in `3_exercise_solutions.ipynb` (but try to first solve them yourself!!).

 When you're comfortable with the basics, have a look at `4_numpy_pandas.ipynb`, which gives a quick introduction to the basic data science Python libraries numpy, pandas, and matplotlib.
-While we will also review these libraries at the beginning of the workshop again, exploring them on your own first will really help you when it is time to work on some exercises in the workshop.
+While we will also review these libraries at the beginning of the workshop again, exploring them on your own first will really help you when it is time to work on the exercises in the workshop.

 If you have any questions, please drop me a line at `franzi[at]datasc.xyz`.